Close Menu

 The Message in Her Eyes

 Sitting on top of that rock, she held up five fingers.
-To anyone passing by, it looked like a wave.
-But I knew what she meant.

 A confident young girl sits on a dusty rock and points her finger directly at the camera, demonstrating childhood resilience and determination.